 Janice reached across the table and smacked the side of my head.
 “That would be under-age to be specific,” she pointed out.

 I put up my hands in resignation.
 “Hey, hey, there’s no harm in looking, is there?
 Back me up, Ty,” I prompted.

-Tyler eyes darted up to me and then to Janice, looking flustered.
-“Whoa, hey,” he put up his own hands, “I was absolutely not looking.
+Tyler’s eyes darted up to me and then to Janice, looking flustered.
+“Whoa, hey.”
+He put up his own hands.
+“I was absolutely not looking.
 Damn man, are you trying to get me in trouble?” he asked me, betraying his size with the look of fear in his eyes.

-“Whatever, this seriously sucks,” I rolled my eyes, smoothing my hair back.
+“Whatever, this seriously sucks.”
+I smoothed my hair back.
 “I mean, Marco was my wingman.
 Who am I going to hit on chicks with now?”
 I went on to complain.

 I gave her an authoritative look.
 “If you do recall, as I’ve mentioned before, the most successful pick-ups involve two players: one to set up the game and the other to close the deal.”
 I raised my eyebrows in a prompt.
 “Don’t you remember, that time when Marco went to L.A. for two days, and we were at the bar—?”